The power of equine-ship

 It continues to amaze me that one unique animal was created with such a large capacity to understand and heal us.
 They become our best friends and a shoulder of support for all the good and unfortunate aspects of our lives.

 Your continued support of Crossfire Ranch enables us to provide services for individuals and families who are experiencing challenging life issues.
 We are blessed to have you be a part of our loving community!
-All of our mentors, volunteers, and sponsors help us further our mission of supporting individuals through equine partnership.
+All of our mentors, volunteers, and donors help us further our mission of supporting individuals through equine partnership.
 Thank you for all you do!